-Prerequisite: ENGL 120 or SPEE 200
+Prerequisite: ENGL 120 And SPEE 200

 BADM 216 (4-4-0) Statistics for Business and Economics I: This course introduces statistical principles for business and economics applications.
-A study of multiple regression methods, analysis of variance, chi-square and elements of sampling, with training in statistical analysis with computer-based applications.
-Prerequisite: MATH 140 their objectives and focusing on such topics as finance, business ownership, internal operations, salesmanship, banking, and managerial techniques.
+A study of multiple regression methods, analysis of variance, chisquare and elements of sampling, with training in statistical analysis with computer-based applications.
+Prerequisite: MATH 140